bcgov/data-publication/pages/metadata_providers_guide.md

 + it is in an open format, e.g., CSV, Shape File (SHP), JSON, or additional formats noted by the OCIO's [Open Data Physical Dataset Format Standard](https://www2.gov.bc.ca/assets/gov/government/services-for-government-and-broader-public-sector/information-technology-services/standards-files/open_data_physical_dataset_extract.pdf).

-+ The BC Data Catalogue record links to the appropriate Open Data Licence.
++ The Catalogue record links to the appropriate Open Data Licence.

 ### Other Open Government Licences
-The BC Data Catalogue lists many other licences from the Broader Public Sector to that of Federal licences.
+The Catalogue lists many other licences from the Broader Public Sector to that of Federal licences.
 + Federal Licences are listed as there are times when BC Government employees require data to be published for their own consumption via one or more channels.

-### Creating an Open Government Licence
+#### Creating an Open Government Licence

 The Broader Publish Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
 These steps are what is suggested: